sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-context</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Run-time component of boost context switching library
+Short desc    : Run-time component of boost context switching library
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     :
+Descript     :
              : Run-time support for Boost.Context, a foundational library that
              : provides a sort of cooperative multitasking on a single thread.
 ```